MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD07_DEMO.md

 1. In the Solution Explorer pane, under **EntityFrameworkExample**, expand **Repositories**, and then click **IRepository.cs**.

-2. In the **IRepository.cs** code window, locate the following code.
+2. In the **IRepository.cs** code window, locate the following code:
   ```cs
       using System.Threading.Tasks;
 ```
-3. Ensure that the mouse cursor is at the end of the  **System.Threading.Tasks** namespace, press Enter, and then type the following code.
+3. Ensure that the mouse cursor is at the end of the  **System.Threading.Tasks** namespace, press Enter, and then type the following code:
   ```cs
       using EntityFrameworkExample.Models;
 ```

-4. In the **IRepository.cs** code block, press Enter, and then type the following code.
+4. In the **IRepository.cs** code block, press Enter, and then type the following code:
   ```cs
       IEnumerable<Person> GetPeople();
       void CreatePerson();